aalemayhu/xdp-playground/README.md

 - TODO: mention limitations of the angular html bindining (&lt, &gt).
 - TODO: explain how tasks are verified by [`bpf_prog_test_run_xdp`][1].

+## Run XDP Playground on your machine

+Install the JavaScript dependencies for the server

+    make setup

+Start the application

+     make serve

+Should be running at `http://localhost:8080`.

 [0]: http://prototype-kernel.readthedocs.io/en/latest/networking/XDP/introduction.html#what-is-xdp
 [1]: https://patchwork.ozlabs.org/patch/745468/
 [t]: public/tasks/TEMPLATE.html